turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 ### Requirements overview

-Your requirements for the application are detailed in the cards you've imported to pivotal (you can also find them [here](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/projects/quantified-self/quantified-self-tracker-stories.csv)), but here's an overview of what you're doing.
+Your requirements for the application are detailed in the cards you're going to import to Pivotal Tracker (you can also find them [here](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/projects/quantified-self/quantified-self-tracker-stories.csv)), but here's an visual of what you're doing.

 #### Layouts

-**Manage Foods**
+### **Manage Foods**

 ![quantifed-self-resource-management.png](quantified-self-resource-management.png)

-**Main Diary**
+### **Main Diary**

 ![quantified-self-diary.png](quantified-self-diary.png)